wb-bgs/eCSE04-8/libs/slatec/README.md

 is a comprehensive software library containing over 1400 general purpose mathematical and statistical routines written in Fortran 77.

-SLATEC is required by the World Magnetic Anomaly Model code (WMAM) and by the iterative version of the global model fitting library (globlibi).
+SLATEC is required by the World Magnetic Anomaly Model application (WMAM) and by the iterative version of the global model fitting library (GlobLibI).

-The SLATEC source is stored in this GitLab repo (alongside WMAM and globlibi) for convenience.
+The SLATEC source is stored in this GitLab repo (alongside WMAM and GlobLibI) for convenience.
 The [build.sh](build.sh) script builds the SLATEC library for [ARCHER2](https://www.archer2.ac.uk/).

 Simply run `./build.sh <CPE release> <compiler environment> <build type>` to build the SLATEC library.